robertrinh/Codam/Rank4/CPP_Modules/README.md

 ### Module 00:
 Object: Introduction to basic concepts and syntax of C++.

 What did I learn?
 -  Basic syntax of C++ (f.e. `<<` and `::` operators), Input/Output stream (I/O)
 -  C++ concepts such as data types, public and private classes, namespaces
 -  C++ functions and libraries

 ### Module 01:
-Object: Memory allocation, pointers and references What did I learn?
+Object: Memory allocation, pointers and references.

+What did I learn?
 - Dynamic Allocation in C++ using `new` and `delete`
 - Pointers (`*`) and References (`&`)